-Transforming Scope through Deeper Design
+Transforming Scope through Inclusive Design

 People who live with disabilities face daily challenges, from access to services to finding trusted advice and information.
 As one of the leading disability charities, Scope has campaigned for over fifty years to change attitudes and opinions, to support those that need help and to bring ‘everyday equality’ for disabled people.